RobThree/NMSSQLReplication/README.md

                 return settings;
             });

-            //Use some nested linq magic to retrieve all object and then use Json.NET to serialize the entire graph into result var result = JsonConvert.SerializeObject(
+            //Use some nested linq magic to retrieve all objects and then use Json.NET to serialize the entire graph into result var result = JsonConvert.SerializeObject(
                 connection.ListPublishers().Select(p => new ExtendedPublisher(p)
                 {